auth0/express-openid-connect/README.md

 ## Getting Started

-The library needs the following values to request and accept authentication:
+The library needs [the following required configuration keys](https://github.com/auth0/express-openid-connect/blob/master/API.md#required-keys) to request and accept authentication.

-- **Issuer Base URL**: The base URL of the authorization server.
-If you're using Auth0, this is your tenant **Domain** pre-pended with `https://` (like `https://tenant.auth0.com`) found on the **Settings** tab for your Application in the [Auth0 dashboard](https://manage.auth0.com).
-- **Client ID**: The identifier for your Application.
-If you're using Auth0, this value can also be found on the **Settings** tab for your Application.
-- **Base URL**: The  root URL for your application.

 These can be configured in a `.env` file in the root of your application:

 ```text
 # .env